mehrad-RT/Social_Network/README.md

 Open a Pull Request

 ## License
 Distributed under the MIT License.
-See LICENSE.txt for more information.
+See [License](License.txt) for more information.